Installing and Configuring a Hyper-V Virtual Machine for use with BizTalk Server

 For more information about evaluating network performance on a Hyper-V environment see the Measuring Network Performance section of Checklist: Measuring Performance on Hyper-V.

 Hyper-V supports different numbers of virtual processors for different guest operating systems; as summarized in the table below.
-To allocate the maximum CPU resources for BizTalk Server 2009, install it on a Windows Server 2008 64-bit or 32-bit edition guest operating system, both of which support four virtual processors per virtual machine.
+To allocate the maximum CPU resources for BizTalk Server 2013 R2, install it on a Windows Server 2008 R2 guest operating system, which supports four virtual processors per virtual machine.

 Configure a 1-1 allocation of virtual processors in the guest operating system(s) to logical processors available to the host operating system to prevent excessive context switching.
 Excessive context switching between processors will result in performance degradation.
 For more information about allocating virtual processors to logical processors, see the “Optimize Processor Performance” section of the topic Checklist: Optimizing Performance on Hyper-V.